That-Dev-Girl-Sites/jhalabi.com/_posts/2013-02-12-february-photo-a-day-day-12.md

 ---
 layout: post
-title: "February Photo a Day #12"
+title: "February photo a day #12"
 date: "2013-02-12"
+redirect_from: "/blog/february-photo-a-day-day-12"
 categories:
   - life
+hide_excerpt: "true"
 ---

 I had a really bad day today.
 I had some conversations that verged on the completely ridiculous, which made my day... well... ridiculous.
 How do I cope?
 I baked!
 In my office!
 Well... home office.
 This telecommuting thing can be kind of awesome sometimes.